About Casa Lou Cardenas

 Want to live or work here?

-Casa Lou is under construction right now but will be completed in April of 2024.
-It's not too early to talk to us about leasing an apartment, a retail space, or both for the ultimate live/work convenience.
+Casa Lou apartments are fully leased, but you can join the wait list.
+Talk to us about leasing an apartment, a retail space, or both for the ultimate live/work convenience.

 Check box*